Blog Sports

 When you’re monitoring player metrics, there are many factors to consider, like finding a system that provides acceptable levels of reliability and validity.

 This means that your player tracking system cannot only handle your sport-specific demands, but the data it’s giving you can be easily interpreted.
 Your data will do you no good if relevant stakeholders can’t use it effectively for informed decision-making.
-You already have so much on your plate, so why make the process of tracking player metrics any harder than it needs to be?
+You already have so much on your plate, so why make player tracking any harder than it needs to be?

 Putting data into context matters, but there seems to be the belief that, when it comes to data analytics in sports, having more metrics available is always better.
 In my opinion, many of your data-driven decisions can be broken down to three key data points.